pashad/CodeSamples/README.md

-Hey
+Hey!
 My name is Pavel.

-In this repo you can find some examples of the python code written by me:
+In this repo you can find some examples of the python code written by me recently:

 - [01](01) These are some extracts from the project for the company obtained Unicorn status when I worked there.
 NOTE: this is not something you can setup/run locally,